guneyeroglu/guneyeroglu/README.md

 <h1 align="center">Hi, I'm Güney</h1>
 <h3 align="center">I'm a Front-End Developer</h3>

-- 🔭 I’m currently working on **React, and React Native, and anything related to JavaScript**.
+- 🔭 I’m currently working on **['React', 'React Native', 'Next', 'Angular'], and anything related to JavaScript/TypeScript**.

-- 🌱 I’m currently learning **Next.js, and ESlint, and Husky**.
+- 🌱 I’m currently learning **Angular**.

-- 💬 Ask me about **React, React Native or anything about Front-End Development**.
+- 💬 Ask me about **React, React Native, Next or anything about Front-End Development**.

 - 📫 If you want to reach me, send an e-mail to **benguneyeroglu@gmail.com**.